Alumni and Development Programs

 Office of Career Services (OCS) Programs

-Participate in an OCS Panel about Career Issues (e.g., practice areas, employment settings, career satisfaction, realities of law practice, nontraditional careers).
+Participate in an OCS Program about Career Issues (e.g., practice areas, employment settings, career satisfaction, realities of law practice, nontraditional careers).
 Please indicate topics of interest:

 (line 1) (line 2) (City) (State) (Zip)